psmsmets/xcorr/README.rst

-**xcorr** is an open-source project existing of tools to crosscorrelate waveform timeseries (`obspy.Stream` objects) contained in a self-describing N-D labeled `xarray.Dataset` following CF-1.9 Conventions and FAIR data guidelines.
+**xcorr** is an open-source project existing of tools to crosscorrelate waveform timeseries (`obspy.Stream` objects) contained in a self-describing N-D labelled `xarray.Dataset` following CF-1.9 Conventions and FAIR data guidelines.
 Data and metadata can be stored as `netCDF4` and read/postprocessed in other languages, packages, machines or platforms.